University of Tulsa College of Law

 The University of Tulsa College of Law is the law school of the private University of Tulsa in Tulsa, Oklahoma.
-For 2021, U.S. News & World Report ranked the University of Tulsa College of Law at No. 111 among all law schools in the United States.
+For 2025, U.S. News & World Report ranked the University of Tulsa College of Law at No. 127 among all law schools in the United States.
 It is the only law school in the Tulsa Metropolitan Area and northeastern Oklahoma.

 History

-The University of Tulsa College of Law was founded by local attorneys in 1923, during one of Tulsa's oil booms.
+The University of Tulsa College of Law was founded by local attorneys during one of Tulsa's oil booms in 1923 with Washington E. Hudson, a state senator and Ku Klux Klan leader, serving as dean from 1923 to 1943.
 The law school was originally known simply as the Tulsa Law School and was independent of the University of Tulsa.
 Initially, classes took place in the Central High School building in downtown Tulsa, while the law library was in the Tulsa County courthouse, a few blocks away.
 The faculty initially consisted of practicing Tulsa attorneys who taught classes at night.

 Tulsa Law was formally absorbed by the University of Tulsa in 1943.
 A pioneering Tulsa attorney named John Rogers is credited with making this association.
 In 1949, the school moved into a downtown office building.
 In 1953, the school was accredited by the American Bar Association.
 During the 1950s and 60s, the library, classrooms and administrative offices were consolidated at a single location in downtown Tulsa and full-time tenured and tenure-track research faculty were hired.
 The school became a member of the Association of American Law Schools in 1966.
 The name of the school was formally changed to the University of Tulsa College of Law.

 In the late 1970s, Tulsa Law became increasingly prominent in the field of energy law and policy; during this period, the Energy Law Journal and the National Energy and Law Policy Institute were established at the law school (NELPI).
 The National Energy Law and Policy Institute was initially led by Kent Frizzell, who had served as Assistant Attorney General of the United States from 1972 to 1973 and Undersecretary of the Department of the Interior from 1975 to 1977.
 During this time, Frizzell also taught at Tulsa Law.

 In the 1990s, Tulsa Law developed a reputation for strength in legal history, hiring legal historian Bernard Schwartz (formerly of New York University Law School) and, later, Paul Finkelman.

-Law School Building
+Law school building

 Tulsa Law moved from downtown Tulsa to its present location on the University of Tulsa's main campus in 1973, where it was housed in what was then named John Rogers Hall.
 The building was formally dedicated with a speech by U.S. Supreme Court Justice William Rehnquist.

 In May 2016, the university decided to remove the name of John Rogers from the law school's building, in response to increased controversy about Rogers' role in the founding of the Ku Klux Klan in Tulsa in the 1920s.